AblionGE/MPI-Ant-Colony-Optimization-Algorithm/doc/report/theoretical_analysis.md

 Now, I will establish an analysis of the speedup using the framework *Message Passing Interface (MPI)* which allows several computational nodes to work together in a distributed memory fashion.

-As discussed in part \ref{theoretical_analysis}, we have the following sequence of message passing for one master and 3 nodes.
+As discussed in part \ref{theoretical_analysis}, we have the following sequence of message passing for one master and 3 nodes\footnote{Of course, in the real implementation, the master will work as a node, too.}.

 For spreading the matrix into all nodes, we can use ```MPI_BCAST``` which sends to all nodes the same data.
 It allow us to improve a bit the communications.